Glioblastoma Prognosis – New Hope With DCA Treatment

 New information just released about glioblastoma prognosis & new treatment option.

 Watch The News Release Video Below!

 Doctors say, ”Glioblastoma Prognosis is not good”.
-Wikipedia says, “Glioblastoma multiforme (GBM) is the most common and most aggressive type of primary brain tumor in humans… most prevalent form of primary brain tumor, occuring in only 2–3 cases per 100,000 people in Europe and North America.
+Wikipedia says, “Glioblastoma multiforme (aka “GBM”) is the most aggressive and common type of brain tumor (in humans)… most prevalent form of primary brain tumor, occuring in only 2–3 cases per 100,000 people in Europe and North America.